 I may have been irrelevant for real basketball, but my Father enjoyed having me on his team for pool basketball.
 He'd made a cool poolside basketball hoop by pouring concrete in a wood box as a base for the hoop.
 It was about 3' high, sitting between the shallow end and deep end.
 Our family's version of swimming pool basketball was gangsta.'
 I fit right in, I was always the smallest and usually the only girl.

-Author Patricia Loya at age 52
+Author Patricia Loya at age 52 sitting in a horse water trough |

 I swam uncountable miles, doing freestyle, backstroke (my favorite) and breast stroke laps in our pool.
 I hated the butterfly but did it.
 I swam deep, low, skimming the pool bottom, touching the drain, the lights.
 I broke a tooth in that pool doing somersaults in the shallow end, too close to the concrete steps, and and hit them.
 Bring it on, baby.